-The deadline for next year’s Student Classics is Friday, January 25, 2019 at 5 p.m.
+The deadline for next year’s Student Classics is Friday, February 14, 2020 at 5 p.m.
 CST.
-Finalists will be contacted via email in February/March 2019.
+Finalists will be contacted via email in March 2020.

 Entries are free for PRSSA members and $25 per entry for non-members if submitted by the standard deadline.

 Entries will be submitted via the online entry portal.
 Determine the entry category that is most appropriate for the project or program you’ll be submitting.

 While an entry may be appropriate for more than one category, entrants should examine program objectives and target audiences in order to select one category.
 If an entry is in an obviously incorrect category, judges may move the entry at their discretion.